brunacosta03/sem4pi_22_23/docs/SPRINT A/US_G006/readme.md

 ## 3. Analysis

-*In this section, the team should report the study/analysis/comparison that was done in order to take the best design decisions for the requirement.
-This section should also include supporting diagrams/artifacts (such as domain model; use case diagrams, etc.),*

 ![Domain Model Excerpt](Analysis/Domain_Model_Excerpt.svg)

 - This is an excerpt of our Domain Model, it gives us the clear idea of how the User should be identified in order to perform authentication, and it also distinguishes its paper in the system, that will be used to perform authorization.
 - Our use case diagram is still not much relevant for this since this feature does not have any dependencies, it is the main dependency for the rest of the system (a user must be logged in and have permission to perform most, if not all use cases).

 ## 4. Design

-*In this sections, the team should present the solution design that was adopted to solve the requirement.
-This should include, at least, a diagram of the realization of the functionality (e.g., sequence diagram), a class diagram (presenting the classes that support the functionality), the identification and rational behind the applied design patterns and the specification of the main tests used to validade the functionality.*

 ### 4.1.
 Realization